brittonlaroche/realm/README.md

 # Welcome to the Realm Inventory Demo.

 ## Overview:
-This demo has 3 distinct parts.
+This demo has three distinct parts that interact to show end to end functionality of Realm and Atlas with other systems.

 - The first part consits of a mobile demo with syncronized access to Atlas data.
 - The second part takes advantage of Atlas integration with serverless functions and triggers that interact with REST, Kafka and Twilio.